-What are the occurring?
-Consider wh well as what 1 - Consider the Consequences consequences of this incident nat could reasonably have happened as actually happened. lescriptions and choose the most e.
-CONSEQUENCE Step 2 - Consider the Likelihood What is the likelihood of the consequence identified in step 1 happening?
+Step 1 - Consider the Consequences What are the consequences of this incident occurring?
+Consider what could reasonably have happened as well as what actually happened.
+Look at the descriptions and choose the most suitable Consequence.
+Step 2 - Consider the Likelihood What is the likelihood of the consequence identified in step 1 happening?
 Consider this with the current controls in place.
 Look at the descriptions and choose the most suitable Likelihood.
-LIKELIHOOD B. Take Step 1 ng and seled I select the c row.
-Consequen ce Personal Damage Likelihoo d Description 1 Very Likely LIKEL Unlikel y Very unlikel y Catastro phic Extensive injury or death Very Unlikely The event may occur, but probably never will.
-NCE Catastrop hic 1 1 2 3 Major Medical treatment Long Term Illness or serious injury Unlikely The event could occur, but only rarely EQUEN Major 1 2 3 4 Medium First aid. medical attention and several days off work Likely The event could occur at some time ONSE Medium 2 3 4 5 Minor First aid or no treatment needed.
-No time off work Very Likely The event is expected to occur in most circumstances ၁ Minor 3 4 5 6
+A. Take Step 1 rating and se B. Take Step 2 Rating a alculate the Risk ect the correct row. nd select the correct column. isk score is where the two ratings Consequen ce Personal Damage Likelihoo d Description \downarrow Very Likely LIKEL HOOD Unlikel y Very unlikel y Catastro phic Extensive injury or death Very Unlikely The event may occur, but probably never will.
+ICE Catastrop hic 1 1 2 3 Major Medical treatment Long Term Illness or serious injury Unlikely The event could occur, but only rarely EQUEN Major 1 2 3 4 Medium First aid. medical attention and several days off work Likely The event could occur at some time SNO Medium 2 3 4 5 Minor First aid or no treatment needed.
+No time off work Very Likely The event is expected to occur in most circumstances Ö Minor 3 4 5 6

-Gallery Venue and safety report Responsibility of: Gallery Education Officer Written: March 2018
+Gallery Venue and safety report Responsibility of: Gallery Education Officer Written: November 2021